EnochPoon/Python-Course/03_if/README.md

 1. `-7 > 0 and (6 == 6 or "equal" == "equal")`, which evaluates to `False`
 2. `(-7 > 0 and 6 == 6) or "equal" == "equal"`, which evaluates to `True`

-Answer: the second choice.
-The `and` and `or` operators are read from left to right.
+Answer: the first choice.
+Python's boolean expressions use the following rules:

+For any boolean expression `X`,
+- `False and X` will always evaluate to False, no matter if `X` evaluates to True or False.
+- `True and X` will evaluate to `X`.
+- `True or X` will always evaluate to True, no matter if `X` evaluates to True or False.
+- `False or X` will evaluate to `X`.

 These kinds of situations are rather more difficult to figure out, as many people get these kinds of mistakes and leave them unnoticed.
-If you want to ensure your intended logic is correct when using multiple logical operators, you are free to use brackets within them, just like the two choices above.
+If you want to ensure your intended logic is correct when using multiple logical operators, you are free to use brackets within the expression.

 #### Exercise
 Use the code snippet below: